 - then the movement towards the Self happens automatically through Meditation.

 People listen to the scriptural wisdom like listening to music, here is where the downfall happens and you do NOT move ahead.
 Just listening is NOT sufficient, people fail to understand this and that’s why they do not experience deep meditation.
 The biggest obstacle between you and your ‘SELF’ is ‘Mind/Intellect/Memory/Ego’.
 Therefore drown yourself into intensive self-study.

-Here is an opportunity to begin.
-You will be given homework and exams as well in these sessions.
-That will help you understand the difference between ‘gnyana’-knowledge and ‘swadhyaya-selfstudy’!
+In these sessions you will be given homework and exams as well.
+This will help you understand the difference between ‘gnyana’-knowledge and ‘swadhyaya-selfstudy’!